dealfonso/power-buttons/README.md

 Take into account that the values to set can be either plain text or javascript expressions (provided that the value to set starts with `javascript:`).
 These expressions will be evaluated in the context of the form (i.e. `this` will be the form), at the moment of clicking the button.

 > **IMPORTANT:** in javascript, the names of the dataset attributes cannot contain dashes, and also are camel cased.
 So the names of the fields to set are case insensitive and cannot contain dashes.

-#### Options

-The _formset_ button only accepts one fixed attribute (`data-formset`) that is the selector for the form to set (it can also be any html5 object in the DOM).
-The rest of the attributes are the names of the fields to set (with the prefix `data-formset-`), and the values to set in them (as in the example above).

 ### FormButton Button